GV leads $14.5 million investment into U.K. augmented reality startup Blue Vision Labs

 “We are excited to invest in one of the best technical teams in London; a team that has a working product that can localize, persist, and share in real time with a single smartphone lens,” added GV partner Tom Hulme, who also now joins Blue Vision Labs’ board.

-Last year was pivotal for AR, with Apple ARKit, Google ARCore, and Facebook’s AR camera effects platform all emerging from the shadows in 2017, and it does seem as though AR is edging into exciting times.
+Last year was pivotal for AR, with Apple ARKit, Google ARCore, and Facebook’s AR camera effects platform all arriving on the scene, and it does feel like AR is edging into more exciting times.

 Now that Blue Visions Labs is out of stealth, the company has opened an early-access program for developers to access a software development kit (SDK) for Android and iOS devices to build AR applications with multiple users in mind.